Celebrating the Buddha’s Birth, Enlightenment & Parinirvana

 About Saga Dawa

 Saga Dawa is the most holy month of the year for Tibetan Buddhists.
-It usually starts in May or June (please check back for dates as the time draws nearer).
+It usually starts in May or June.
 During this very special time, meritorious action is multiplied 100,000 times, so positive actions are especially powerful.
 The most important days within the month of Saga Dawa are the birth of the Buddha and the Buddha’s Enlightenment and Parinirvana, which is known as Saga Dawa Düchen; düchen means “great occasion.”

 Buddhists may travel to temples and monasteries to practice in a formal but celebratory way by reciting devotional prayer, sutras and mantras.
 They also may make a point to go on pilgrimage, practice circumambulation, and make offerings of generosity and butter lamps throughout this month.
 Of these meritorious practices, one of the most important is reciting and honoring the precious words of the Buddha.